avallete/cypress-nhover/README.md

 Those commands use `Cypress.automation('remote:debugger:protocol')` calls in background to dispatch MouseEvents as if user was really interacting with the Page.

+#### Common bugs:
+- Since it's simulating user interaction, interacting with the page during the tests (moving the mouse when using `cypress open` during running tests) can mess up with assertions because of events race condition.
+- The Cypress 'replay' behavior doesn't take into account pseudo CSS class activation as a change, so you will not see the css change when "going back in time" between the different commands of your test.

+#### Firefox support:
 Cypress doesn't currently have the support of this protocol for the Firefox browser.

 But since Firefox currently is implementing CDP under [Remote](https://wiki.mozilla.org/Remote), we can fairly assume that it's only a matter of time before this support come into Cypress.

-Also since it's simulating user interaction, interacting with the page during the tests (mouving the mouse when using `cypress open` during running tests) can mess up with assertions because of events race condition.

 ## Roadmap
  - [ ] Add more real tests case scenarios